 Understanding Possible Side Effects of IMBRUVICA® (ibrutinib)

-IMBRUVICA® may cause serious side effects, including bleeding problems (hemorrhage), infections, decrease in blood cell counts, heart rhythm problems (ventricular arrhythmias, atrial fibrillation, and atrial flutter), high blood pressure (hypertension), second primary cancers, and tumor lysis syndrome (TLS).1
+IMBRUVICA® may cause serious side effects, including bleeding problems (hemorrhage), infections, decrease in blood cell counts, heart problems: serious heart rhythm problems (ventricular arrhythmias, atrial fibrillation and atrial flutter) and heart failure, high blood pressure (hypertension), second primary cancers, and tumor lysis syndrome (TLS).1

 The most common side effects in the chronic graft versus host disease (cGVHD) clinical trial were1:

 Low platelet counts

 Mouth sores (stomatitis)

 In the cGVHD clinical trial nearly 1 in 4 of patients stopped taking IMBRUVICA® because of side effects.1

 This is not a complete list of side effects.
 Others may occur.
 Tell your doctor if you think you are experiencing side effects.

 If you are having some side effects, your doctor may tell you to lower your dose or to stop taking IMBRUVICA®.
 That’s one reason it’s so important to tell your healthcare team about side effects at any point in your treatment.1

 Helpful tips for cGVHD patients taking IMBRUVICA®